Login

 • Settrington Cup

-A pedal-car race for children aged between four and ten, run in vintage J-style pedal cars on the start-finish straight before the main racing programme on Saturday and Sunday.
+A pedal-car race for young children in vintage Austin J40 cars, run on the start-finish straight before the main programme on Saturday and Sunday.

 Goodwood Revival Mess Pavilion interior with visitors in period dress